NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Further, implementations MAY use custom properties on the global level to store additional information about the catalog zone itself.
 While there may be many use cases for this, a plausible one is to store default values for custom properties on the global level, then overriding them using a property of the same name on the member level (= under the `ext` label of the member node) if so desired.
+A property description should clearly say what semantics apply, and whether a property is global, member, or both.

 [NOTE by PTH: This provides no way of *removing* a global default setting via an override at the member zone level.
 While this is not this specification's ceorn, I was wondering if this has been considered?]